Singapore tells Facebook, Twitter to carry correction notice on virus strain

-Asia PacificSingapore tells Facebook, Twitter to carry correction notice on virus strain

-Singapore on Thursday ordered Facebook (FB.O) and Twitter (TWTR.N) to carry a correction notice to users of the social media platforms in the country over what it says is a false statement about a new virus variant originating in Singapore.
+SINGAPORE (Reuters) - Singapore on Thursday ordered Facebook and Twitter to carry a correction notice to users of the social media platforms in the country over what it says is a false statement about a new virus variant originating in Singapore.

 The ministry of health said it was aware of the statement circulating online on media outlets and social media platforms, which implied that a new, previously unknown variant of COVID-19 originated in Singapore and risked spreading to India from the city-state.